p-ny/aaemu-admin/README.md

 # AAEmu Global Admin Panel

-A comprehensive web-based administration panel for managing [AAEmu](https://github.com/AAEmu/AAEmu) game servers.
+A web-based administration panel for managing [AAEmu](https://github.com/AAEmu/AAEmu) game servers.
 Built with a modern React + Express stack, it provides a unified interface for server monitoring, player management, cash shop editing, mail delivery, and more — all behind a secure admin login.

 Designed to run alongside your AAEmu game server, either as a Docker container on the same network or as a standalone Node.js application.